improbable-eng/mac-codesign-buildkite-plugin/README.md

 #### Keychain unlocking

-Since your signing certs needs to be stored in a keychain, and that keychain is assumed to be locked, we need a password to unlock the signing keychain.
+Since your signing certs need to be stored in a keychain, and that keychain is assumed to be locked, we need a password to unlock the signing keychain.

 There are two ways to supply a keychain unlocking password to this plugin: